-A great time to pack up the camper and hit the road is in April and May.
+Discover the best places to camp in May and April.
 In many places, the weather is warming up, and more places in the northern part of the country are starting to open up.
-Here are seven fabulous camping destinations that you should visit this Spring!
+Here are 9 fabulous camping destinations that you should visit this Spring!

-Where are the best places to camp in April and May?
-Check out the map below.
+Where are the best places to camp in April and May? the list below includes my favorite places and you can tent or RV camp!~

 Joshua Tree National Park

-Experience camping in the Mojave Desert, the only place in the world that the Joshua Trees grow.
-Pull up a space under billions of stars.
+Experience camping in the Mojave Desert, the only place in the world where the Joshua Trees grow.
+Pull up space under billions of stars.
 Camping in the spring brings moderate temperatures and wildflowers.
 The best month for camping at Joshua Tree National Park is undoubtedly April.

 - Highlights: Joshua Trees, desert camping, rock formations, star gazing